Learning Outcomes

 SQE1 Syllabus

-- the powers and procedures for amending or repealing retained EU law
+- specific procedures for scrutinising changes to retained EU law

 Test Your Knowledge